watxaut-alpha/python_training/README.md

 if some_true_condition:  # This is the same, but more Pythonic
     print("Hey this still is True")

+if not some_true_condition:  # this will not get printed, as it checks for the condition to be False
+    print("I will not get any attention :(")

 # In here the condition is something more likely to happen inside the code, when we evaluate if a number is greater